Notre-Dame-des-Neiges

 Notre-Dame-des-Neiges (/fr/) is a municipality in Quebec, Canada.
 It encircles the city of Trois-Pistoles and includes the offshore Île aux Basques.

+History

+Before the creation of the municipality, the whole area was known as Trois-Pistoles.
+In 1827, the christian parish of Notre-Dame-des-Neiges-des-Trois-Pistoles was canonically established.
+Eventually, in 1855, the municipality was officially established under the name of ‘Trois-Pistoles’.
+At the time, the territory of the municipality included nearly half of the current Les Basques RCM.

+Over time, Trois-Pistoles lost two important section that became separate municipality.
+First with the séparation of Bégon in 1865, then again in 1873 with the séparation of Saint-Françoise.

+On 29 August 1906, the chirstian mission of La Nativité-de-Saint-Jean-Baptiste was canonically established.
+It was placed under the patronage of Saint John the Baptist in honour of the Jesuit priest Jean-Baptiste de La Brosse, a former missionary of the parish of Trois-Pistoles.
+In 1907, a chapel was built.
+Parish registers have been kept there since 3 October 1908.
+In 1908, it welcomed its first parish priest, J.-A. Beaulieu.
+Previously, it had been served by the parish priest of Trois-Pistoles.
+On 20 May 1911, a parish council was established.

+In 1916, the town of Trois-Pistoles was established, by separating the urban section of Trois-Pistoles from the rest of the municipality.
+Later, the now mostly rural municipality changed its name to Notre-Dame-des-Neiges-des-Trois-Pistoles.

+In 1997, Notre-Dame-des-Neiges-des-Trois-Pistoles changed its name to simply, ‘Notre-Dame-des-Neiges’ and changed its status from a parish municipality to a regular municipality.

 Geography

 Notre-Dame-des-Neiges is located on the southern shore of the St. Lawrence River, 250 km northeast of Quebec City.
 Important towns near Notre-Dame-des-Neiges are Rivière-du-Loup 45 km to the south-west and Rimouski 60 km to the northeast.
 Notre-Dame-des-Neiges is located on Route 293 which connects Trois-Pistoles to Route 232 between Trois-Pistoles to the northwest and Saint-Jean-de-Dieu to the southeast.
 The territory of Notre-Dame-des-Neiges covers an area of 94.44 km2.

 The territory of the municipality of Notre-Dame-des-Neiges partially overlooks the St. Lawrence River and almost completely enclaves the city of Trois-Pistoles.
 It is part of the regional county municipality of Les Basques in the administrative region of Bas-Saint-Laurent and is crossed by the Trois Pistoles river.